 What we look for:

-• Demonstrated creativity, impact and knowledge mobilization of the proposed project
+• Demonstrated creativity, impact and knowledge mobilization (as relevant) of the proposed project

 • Demonstrated viability of the proposed project (i.e., based on research already in progress or connected to an active research team)